The Fun - The Challenge - The Experience

 - First All-Female Crewed Boat on corrected time

-- 2020 winner: Envolée, Nathalie Criou & Hannah Droesbeke (there were no all-female crews in either the 2021 or 2022 editions of the race)
+- 2020 winner: Envolée (Beneteau Figaro), Nathalie Criou & Hannah Droesbeke (there were no all-female crews in the 2021 through the 2024 editions of the race)

 Some Interesting Race Facts